rajguptaH/ReactNativeWebView/README.md

   );
 }
 ```
+# Question And Answer
+## Question 1 :- How to Run React Native Project
-If You want To Run The Project Then Make Sure You have installed Android Emulator or You have connected your device with Debugging mode
+If You want To Run The Project Then Make Sure You have installed Android Emulator or You have connected your device with Debugging mode and android sdk
 and then just run these commands
 ```cmd
 npm start